To read part #1, click here

 “Best I could do, Jams!” he hollered back.
 “Pretend it's a horse.”

-I don't know how to ride a horse, you moron.
+I don't know how to ride a horse, you moron, she thought.
 But she stood on the pedals and got the bike going.

 As they rode, Muḥammad attempted conversation.
 “You know what I read in the Journal today?
-All the ants on the California coast belong to a single super colony, called the California large.
-A single queen rules the whole thing.
+All the ants on the California coast belong to a single super colony called the California large.
+A lone queen rules the entire colony.
 I think that's too much power for one ant to have, don't you?
 Also, they're Argentine ants.
-So technically they're illegal immigrants.
-I think we need bipartisan legislation to deal with this.”
+So technically they're illegal immigrants.”

 Jamilah was not in the mood.
 She was having a hard enough time trying to control this oversized monstrosity, while keeping an eye out for her own bike.
 When they came to a red light at Fifth Street, Jamilah couldn't get her feet down in time and she tumbled into the street.
 She put her hand out to break her fall, and felt a sudden sharp pain in her wrist.
 Her arm buckled, and her face struck the asphalt.